hu8813/42_darkly/07-member-sql-explore/Resources/README.md

 ## Discovery & Exploitation

 ### 1. Confirm the Vulnerability
-- Input in search: `1' OR TRUE`
+- i.e. input in search: `1' OR TRUE`
 - Result: With single quote did not work.
+After trying different SQL Payloads

 - Input in search: `1 OR TRUE`
 - Result: Returns all members, confirming SQL injection.